 Hearing-related Behavior and Its Relationship to Hearing Loss, Hearing Aid Use, and Social-emotional Health

 Why are people with hearing loss at greater risk of depression and social isolation?
-How does hearing loss change how we engage with the world and how does this affect our social and emotional health?
-Can hearing aids reduce the risks of depression and social isolation in listeners with hearing loss?
+How does hearing loss change how we engage with the world?
+Does hearing loss cause behavior changes that affect our social and emotional health?
+Can hearing aids limit behavior changes that reduce the risks of depression and social isolation in listeners with hearing loss?
 This study is investigating how auditory lifestyle and communication engagement changes with hearing loss and hearing aid use and the subsequent effects on mental health and well-being.
-This study will be recruiting in the spring of 2023.
+This study is currently recruiting adults aged 55-85 with hearing loss who do and do not use hearing aids.

 Soundscape Experience and Listening Performance